alexthegoodman/stunts-electron/README.md

 ### Install

-#### Install ffmpeg on your system.
-It is the only external requirement.
+#### You may wish to install ffmpeg on your system.
+It is optional, but sometimes a video may perform better if pre-processed by FFmpeg.

 🍎 macOS (Homebrew) Instructions